-In addition the Project Manager will supervise and train a team of Research Assistants, monitor project expenditure against budget, develop and maintain successful relationships with key stakeholders, ensure project deadlines are being met, recruit trial participants, conduct interviews and assessments, collect and record accurate study data, develop and maintain effective working relationships with a range of stakeholders, and contribute to the production of manuscripts for publication in scientific journals.
+The Research Assistant is responsible for recruiting trial participants, conducting interviews and assessments, collecting and recording accurate study data and developing and maintaining effective working relationships with a range of stakeholders.
 The post holder may be required to work on other trials or projects within different research areas.

-This position reports to lead study investigator.
+This position reports to the Project Manager and the lead study investigator.